 Contents covered in this article

 Sheet lamination is one of the 7 types of additive manufacturing processes defined by ISO/ASTM 52900-2015.
 It is the process of building a 3D object by stacking and laminating thin sheets of material.
 The lamination method can be bonding, ultrasonic welding or brazing, while the final shape is achieved by laser cutting or CNC machining.

 Out of all the 7 types of AM technologies, sheet lamination produces parts with the least additive resolution.
 However, its low cost and faster manufacturing time allow product designers to make low-fidelity prototypes from standard, easily available low-cost material.

 Types of Sheet Lamination

-Sheet lamination can be subdivided into groups based on build material used, such as paper, plastic, metal or woven fibre composites or forming methods employed, such as CNC milling, laser cutting or aqua blasting.
+Sheet lamination can be subdivided into groups based on the build material used, such as paper, plastic, metal or woven fibre composites or forming methods employed, such as CNC milling, laser cutting or aqua blasting.
 They can also be categorised further based on the lamination technique used to bond the sheets together, such as adhesive bonding, thermal bonding and ultrasonic welding.
 There are also variations in when they are formed.
-In some cases, they are formed and then bonded like Computer-Aided Manufacturing of Laminated Engineering Materials (CAM-LEM) process or they are bonded and formed like Ultrasonic Additive Manufacturing (UAM) process.
+In some cases, they are formed and then bonded like the Computer-Aided Manufacturing of Laminated Engineering Materials (CAM-LEM) process, or they are bonded and formed like Ultrasonic Additive Manufacturing (UAM) process.

-Form then Bond process – Sheet material is cut to shape first and then bonded to the base or previous layer to create a 3D geometry
+- Form then Bond process – Sheet material is cut to shape first and then bonded to the base or previous layer to create a 3D geometry.

 Considering all the above variations, sheet lamination can be categorised into the following 7 types;